Type-in program: History

 Type-in programs preceded the home computer era.
 As David H. Ahl wrote in 1983:

 Upon Ahl's departure from DEC in July 1974, he initiated a bimonthly magazine titled Creative Computing while serving as an educational marketing manager at AT&T. The inaugural issue was released in October of that year, and by the fourth year, a team of eight individuals were working on it.
 The magazine featured computer games and its debut coincided with the introduction of the Altair 8800 - the first widely accessible computer kit - which was announced in January 1975, according to Ahl.

 Most early computer magazines published type-in programs.
 The professional and business-oriented journals such as Byte and Popular Computing printed them less frequently, often as a test program to illustrate a technical topic covered in the magazine rather than an application for general use.
 Consumer-oriented publications such as Compute! and Family Computing ran several each issue.
 The programs were sometimes specific to a given home computer and sometimes compatible with several computers.
-Platform-specific magazines such as Compute!'s Gazette (VIC-20 and Commodore 64) and Antic (Atari 8-bit family), since they only had to print one version of each program, were able to print more, longer listings.
+Platform-specific magazines such as Compute!'s Gazette (VIC-20 and Commodore 64) and Antic (Atari 8-bit computers), since they only had to print one version of each program, were able to print more, longer listings.

 Although type in programs were usually copyrighted, like the many games in BASIC Computer Games, authors often encouraged users to modify them, adding capabilities or otherwise changing them to suit their needs.
 Many authors used the article accompanying the type-ins to suggest modifications for the reader and programmer to perform.
 Users would sometimes send their changes back into the magazine for later publication.
 This could be considered a predecessor to open source software, but today most open source licenses specify that code be available in a machine-readable format.